orozcodiaz/midi-cc-randomizer/readme.md

 python3 generate.py <mapping-file.json>
 ```

+## Channels
+MIDI protocol could use 16 channels.
+By default the scripts utilize the channel 1.
+If you would like to select the channel - open `generate.py` and set `use_channels` to `True`.
+When you start the script it will offer you to select the channel.

 ## Mapping file
 The mapping file is JSON file containing the codes of CC.
 Based on this file the script can send randomized messages to the specific controllable parameters.